Alex Bregman Player Props: Astros vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 9.1 K/9, the 10th-best in MLB.
+- The 8.9 strikeouts per nine innings put together by the Angels pitching staff ranks 13th in MLB.

-- The Angels have a 4.29 team ERA that ranks 15th across all league pitching staffs.
+- The Angels have a 4.25 team ERA that ranks 15th among all MLB pitching staffs.

-- Angels pitchers combine to surrender the ninth-fewest home runs in baseball (34 total, 1.0 per game).
+- Angels pitchers combine to allow 36 home runs (one per game), the 10th-fewest in the league.

-- Sandoval gets the start for the Angels, his seventh of the season.
-He is 3-1 with a 2.93 ERA and 24 strikeouts in 30 2/3 innings pitched.
+- Canning (2-0 with a 5.31 ERA and 18 strikeouts in 20 1/3 innings pitched) gets the start for the Angels, his fifth of the season.

-- The left-hander last pitched on Tuesday against the St. Louis Cardinals, when he went five innings, allowing one earned run while giving up three hits.
+- The righty's most recent appearance came on Thursday against the St. Louis Cardinals, when he threw five innings, surrendering five earned runs while allowing six hits.

-- The 26-year-old has a 2.93 ERA and 7.0 strikeouts per nine innings across six games this season, while giving up a batting average of .205 to opposing hitters.
+- In four games this season, the 26-year-old has an ERA of 5.31, with 8 strikeouts per nine innings.
+Opponents are batting .247 against him.

 © 2023 Data Skrive.
 All rights reserved.